 We’re dropped at the end of the walking trail (it used to run for 7km, but now is closed at this 2.5km rest stop) by our driver and set off back towards the museum.

-It’s hot, humid and the mosquitoes are vicious.
-We carry a walkie talkie from the museum, in case we get into trouble.
+It’s hot, and humid and the mosquitoes are vicious.
+We carry a walkie-talkie from the museum, in case we get into trouble.

 The rough coarse stones are similar to those you see on railways everywhere between the sleepers.

 This 2.5km that takes us nearly two hours to walk as we go slow, take photographs and take in the audio tour in its entirety is a fraction of what the POWs used to walk each way from their camp to their work.

 We carry water, hand wipes, mosquito spray, sunglasses, a hat, and wear walking shoes.
 They wore a “Jap Happy” g string type affair and were barefoot.

 We walk over Seven Meter Embankment, through Hammer and Tap pass, Hintok Cutting, and Three Meter Bridge, and arrive at the view of Kwae Noi.